TommyWabg/Switch2Connect/README.md

 1. Download the `.exe` from the **[Releases](https://github.com/TommyWabg/Switch2Connect/releases)** page.
 2. Launch the app.
 If the WinUHid driver is not installed, a dialog will ask to install it.
 If you select the USBIP driver mode in the settings, a dialog will ask to install the USBIP driver.
 Click **Yes** and approve the administrator UAC prompt.
-3. Once the installation completes, the setup window will close automatically and the main application will launch.
+3. Once the installation completes, the setup window will close automatically, and the main application will launch.
 4. Turn on your Switch 2 controller by holding the Sync button (or pressing any button if already paired). **Do not** pair controllers manually in Windows Bluetooth settings; the app uses automatic GATT discovery.
 5. Use the settings panel at the bottom of the app to configure your preferred driver (WinUHid / ViGEmBus / USBIP) and controller layout, gyro sensitivity, and custom button mappings.

 ## Feature Descriptions

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
-Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.
+Windows 11 is still recommended for a 70Hz max Bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for the BLE protocol.
 * **Low Latency Bluetooth Mode:** The application now forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
 This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
 * **ESP32-S3 N16R8 Low-Latency Connection:** Added native support for the ESP32-S3 N16R8 development board as a low-latency BLE bridge, which enables 133Hz polling rate.
 The application provides firmware installation, controller pairing via the SYNC button, and seamless reconnection for controllers previously bonded to the bridge.
 * **Wired Pro Controller Support:** Supports wired Switch 2 Pro Controller discovery.
 The **Wired Pro Controller** menu allows users to manage HidHide, toggle automatic discovery, and run a one-time manual scan when needed.